HannerRoag/Project_Unicorn_Python/README.md

 #### 2.1 Main objective
 - Using external information, development knowledge using python.
 #### 2.2.
 Specific objetives
-- Development libreries and methods on Python.
+- Development libraries and methods on Python.
 - Analyze information provided for INE.
 - Visualyze relevant information.